NovasTaylor/LinkedDataDev/README.md

 # Graph Editor
 ## Requirements and Dependencies
-* Python installed and available at command line to provide http server.
+* Python installed and available at command line to provide http server (or any other http localhost server...)
-# D3js Version 3 , supplied in /LinkedDataDev/d3
+* D3js Version 3 , supplied in /LinkedDataDev/d3
 * Chrome as web browser

 ## Installation